 While far too many celebrities have died from their addictions, often before the age of 35, many are successfully battling their demons.
 Demi Lovato, for example, left rehab in 2011 after receiving treatment for substance abuse and bulimia.
 During her stint as a judge on The X Factor in 2013, however, she chose to move into a sober living house to help her recovery stay on track.
 Because stress can often be a trigger for relapse, this showed a serious commitment to staying healthy.

 Russell Brand has been sober for more than a decade and crusades to help people better understand the disease of drug addiction.
 As part of his education efforts, Brand openly discusses his own addictions, which he refers to as seductive.
-Brand stresses that addiction never goes away, that it’s always lying dormant, waiting for something to provoke it.
-If you let it in, you’ll be living in he addiction again.
-Brand knows he can use ever again, saying that he won’t drink or use drugs because he knows he can’t control it.
-If he cracks open the door to his addictions, it creates a seductive idea that maybe you can control it this time if you use again.
+The brand stresses that addiction never goes away, that it’s always lying dormant, waiting for something to provoke it.
+If you let it in, you’ll be living in the addiction again.
+The brand knows he can use it ever again, saying that he won’t drink or use drugs because he knows he can’t control it.
+If he cracks open the door to his addictions, it creates a seductive idea that maybe you can control it this time if you use it again.
 He views Hoffman’s death as further proof that addiction is a disease and hopes this latest senseless death will help others understand this illness.